 All staff at Southend High School for Girls are aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
 School staff are not expected or trained to diagnose mental health conditions or issues, but may notice behaviours that may be of concern.
 Mental Health concerns are logged on CPOMS.
-The school's Senior Mental Health Lead is Helene Marcel ((Hmarcel@shsg.org), if staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken by speaking to the designated safeguarding lead or a deputy.
+The school's Senior Mental Health Lead is Helene Marcel (Hmarcel@shsg.org), if staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken by speaking to the designated safeguarding lead or a deputy.

-17. CHILD ON CHILD ABUSE AND INCIDENTS OF SEXUAL VIOLENCE AND HARRASSMENT BETWEEN STUDENTS passed off as "banter", "just having a laugh" or "part of growing up".
+17. CHILD ON CHILD ABUSE AND INCIDENTS OF SEXUAL VIOLENCE AND HARRASSMENT BETWEEN STUDENTS

+We recognise that children are capable of abusing other children.
+Abuse will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up".
 We also recognise the gendered nature of child on child abuse.
 However, all child on child abuse is unacceptable and will be taken seriously.
 Most cases of students hurting other students will be dealt with under our school's behaviour policy, but this child protection and safeguarding policy will apply to any allegations that raise safeguarding concerns.